Fine ArtsStriving for excellence in the areas of music, speech, drama, and many other fine arts.

 God has given every individual talents and gifts in many areas of life.
 We have a duty as Christians to utilize these talents to glorify Jesus Christ.
 The Fine Arts program at FRCS strives to identify the talents of each student and aid in their improvement and development.
 We offer several courses that focus on the areas of music, speech, art, and drama.
 We also have many extra curricular opportunities that allow students to showcase their talents at school events as well as Fine Arts competition with other Christian students in our state and nation.

 The TACS Fine Arts Competition is a friendly competition among Christian schools.
 Students compete in categories such as voice, instrument, art, speech, or academics.
 Students grades 4th-12th compete in all categories first in a district competition, and those qualifying go on to a state level competition.
 Students grades 10th-12th can also compete in those levels as well as a national level.

 Any student in grades 4 through 12 can participate in a wide variety of fine arts competition categories.
 Many students will already be participating in fine arts by singing in a choral group or ensemble, but students can choose to enter an individual category for competition in addition to their group participation.
 There is no limit on how many categories a student can enter so we encourage students to get involved in as many that interest them.

-There is no financial cost to participate in completion.
-However, any student choosing to participate must willing to give of their time and commit to work hard to do well in each category in which they choose top participate.
+There is no financial cost to participate in competition.
+However, any student choosing to participate must be willing to give of their time and commit to work hard to do well in each category in which they choose to participate.